sib-swiss/containers-snakemake-training/docs/course_material/day2/6_debugging_snakemake.md

 ## Using non-conventional outputs

 _This part is an extra-exercise about non-conventional Snakemake outputs.
-It is quite long, so do it only if you finished all the other exercises._
+It is quite long, so do it only if you finished the rest of the course beforehand._

 Snakemake has several built-in utilities to assign properties to outputs that are deemed 'special'.
 These properties are listed in the table below: